 When most people think of Canadian immigration, they are thinking about permanent residence in Canada, whether in Nova Scotia or elsewhere in the country.
-There are three main programs to choose from: the family class and the economic class.
+Our team of immigration lawyers is here to assist you.
 Some applicants may apply while in Canada: refugees, humanitarian and compassionate applications, spouses of Canadians and people who are here on valid (temporary) work permits while their permanent residence applications are in process.
 Further details on these categories can be found below.

 If you are married to or in a common law relationship with a Canadian citizen or permanent resident, if you have a parent you wish to sponsor to come to Canada, or if you wish to adopt a child in another country, you may qualify for one of the Family Class categories.
 Send us an email and we’ll give you a few options to consider.

 Provincial Nominee Programs

 Each Canadian province has the ability to nominate immigrants with skills or circumstances the province values and needs.
 These programs frequently change and criteria and processing times vary between each province and region.

 This category provides permanent residence to applicants who have a Canadian venture capital or angel investor-backed business plan.
 IRCC is partnering with the Canadian Venture Capital Association and the National Angel Capital Organization to assess and facilitate this category and assess the qualifications of the proposed start-ups.
 At least one year of post-secondary education and functional English or French are required.

 The Self-Employed Program is for people who intent to be self-employed in Canada in a cultural, artistic or athletic field.
 You must show relevant work experience and that your occupation will support you in Canada.
 Sometimes it is helpful to apply for a significant benefit (C11) work permit in advance to demonstrate you have the talent and skills to qualify in this program.